BIBSYSDEV/nva-customer-api/README.md

 # NVA Customer API
 API for administration of Institutions that are Customers in NVA.

-## Deploy considerations
+## Deployment considerations

 Read this before deploying this template.

+### Parameter overrides

+Ensure all parameters defined in the Parameter section of [SAM template](template.yaml#L26) are set.

 ### Resources outside SAM template

-These resources are defined outside the SAM template but used in the template.
+These resources are defined outside the SAM template, but used in the template.
+See details below.

 #### Customers DynamoDB Table